Quillen equivalence for chain homotopy categories induced by balanced pairs: Applications

 10pt

 {\bf Acknowledgements.}\quad J.S.
-Hu is supported by the National Natural Science Foundation of China (Grant No. 12571035) and Jiangsu 333 Project.
-W. Ren is supported by the National Natural Science Foundation of China (No. 11871125), and the Natural Science Foundation of Chongqing (No. cstc2018jcyjAX0541).
+Hu and X.Y.
+Yang are supported by the National Natural Science Foundation of China (Grant No. 12571035).
+W. Ren is supported by the Natural Science Foundation of Chongqing, China (No. CSTB2025NSCQ-GPX1014).
 H.Y.
 You is supported by Zhejiang Provincial Natural Science Foundation of China (No. LQ23A010004) and the National Natural Science Foundation of China (Grant No. 12401043).
 The authors are grateful to the referees for reading the paper carefully and for many suggestions on mathematics and English expressions.

 \textbf{Jiangsheng Hu}\\ School of Mathematics, Hangzhou Normal University, Hangzhou 311121, P. R. China.\\ Email: \textsf{hujs@hznu.edu.cn}\\[1mm] \textbf{Wei Ren}\\ School of Mathematical Sciences, Chongqing Normal University, Chongqing 401331, P. R. China\\ Email: \textsf{wren@cqnu.edu.cn}\\[1mm] \textbf{Xiaoyan Yang}\\ School of Science, Zhejiang University of Science and Technology, Hangzhou 310023, P. R. China.\\ Email: \textsf{yangxy@zust.edu.cn}\\[1mm] \textbf{Hanyang You}\\ School of Mathematics, Hangzhou Normal University, Hangzhou 311121, P. R. China.\\ E-mail: \textsf{youhanyang@hznu.edu.cn}\\[1mm]